Key Content Tracks

 AIMP Presents the 2021 Publishers & Songwriters Program

 The Association of Independent Music Publishers (AIMP) presents the 2021 Publishers & Songwriters program on Friday, October 15.
-This will be a multi-disciplinary suite of sessions focusing on Music Publishing: Industry Update 2022; COVID & the Songwriter Experience: Before & After; Bleeding Edge Tech for Publishers & Songwriters; and the return of Mondo’s beloved Songwriter’s Live Carousel.
+This will be a multi-disciplinary suite of sessions focusing on: Together Alone: The Lasting Impact of COVID-19 on Songwriters Post-Pandemic; Case Study: Leveraging Emerging Platforms with Levi Hummon; Future of Metadata; and the return of Mondo’s beloved Songwriter’s Live Carousel.

 Fireside Chat with Michelle Munson: Improving Monetization and Quality for Streaming Concerts and Ticketing with Eluvio LIVE